 2. The Future Isn’t Knowable

-A tarot reading provides a glimpse of emotions, events, and energies at any given moment.
+The best tarot readings provide a glimpse of emotions, events, and energies at any given moment.
 Clients must recognize that these circumstances are never permanent and that they have the power to control their destiny.
 They should understand that readings are temporary in nature and won’t apply at a later time.

 The dynamic between the client, the reader, and the cards also makes it challenging for the reader to provide an accurate, timely interpretation.
 Readers must carefully focus during each session, so they can consistently provide valid, relevant information.

 3. The Present Is What Truly Matters in the Reading

 As mentioned in the previous point, the future is not knowable.
 Events are not set in stone because the present is constantly changing.

 Clients can, however, take control of their future by using advice from a tarot reading.
 They can apply useful information to their current life in a way that will shape their destiny.

 At times, tarot cards can seem stubborn.
 A client might be asking one question, and the cards aren’t seeming to answer it.
 A reader, of course, should never force an interpretation.
 But there are sessions where a reader can’t make the card answer the question being asked no matter how hard they try.